To ensure that ShareGate Apricot is simple and easy to use, we provide default Azure storage for your archives.

 If you have unique needs and would like added control over your data, ShareGate Apricot offers the option to use your own Azure storage account for your archives.

-Tip: You can find a comparison table of the two available storage options here.
+Tip: For a comparison table of the two available storage options, see Azure storage options for archiving.

 - Creating and using your own storage accounts incurs costs that will be added to your Azure bill.
 This Microsoft article discusses block blob pricing in more detail.